 This text forms part of my series on psychotherapy.
 For the personal context (e.g. my dealings with Leon Redler, a sidekick of discredited sixties psychiatrist R. D. Laing, please see my therapy page).
+Some of the points relate specifically to my experiences with Redler – others are more general.

 1. They steal your life.